jonnonz1/nz-statute-book/acts/public/2007/civil-aviation-amendment-act-2007.md

 Sections 4 to 17 amend the Civil Aviation Act 1990.

 ### 4 Interpretation
-(1) Section 2 is amended by inserting the following definitions in their appropriate alphabetical order:.
+(1) Section 2 is amended by inserting the following definitions in their appropriate alphabetical order:
   - **foreign in-flight security officer** means an enforcement officer or authorised person from a country other than New Zealand who is—
     (a) authorised to act on an aircraft that is in flight by the State that has issued the air operating certificate (or its equivalent) under which the air operation is conducted; and
     (b) subject to an in-flight security officer arrangement or agreement between New Zealand and the State that has issued the air operating certificate (or its equivalent) under which the air operation is conducted
-  - **in-flight security officer** means a member of the police authorised under section 15A of the Aviation Crimes Act 1972 (2) Section 2 is amended by inserting the following definition in its appropriate alphabetical order:.
+  - **in-flight security officer** means a member of the police authorised under section 15A of the Aviation Crimes Act 1972 (2) Section 2 is amended by inserting the following definition in its appropriate alphabetical order:
   - **security enhanced area** means an area that the Director has declared to be a security enhanced area under section 84(1A)
-(3) Section 2 is amended by inserting the following definition in its appropriate alphabetical order:.
+(3) Section 2 is amended by inserting the following definition in its appropriate alphabetical order:
   - **sterile area** means the area at an aerodrome, between the passenger inspection and screening station and the aircraft, into which access is strictly controlled
 (4) Section 2 is amended by adding the following subsection as subsection (2):
   (2) For the purposes of this Act, an aviation identity card issued or approved by the Director under any regulations or rules made under this Act is not an aviation document.